[Article was updated on 23.3.2020]

 Then, if you can, lower the resolution of the final render and the source files.
 For example, scale down and compress any video from 4k to Full HD if your final output is in Full HD anyway.

 And then you can further reduce computing time by optimizing every composition itself.
 So for example when I am using an image as a background, I will compress it first to reduce its size.

 When every source file is optimized to the max, pre-render each sub composition if you can.
 But sometimes every part is dependent on each other so it is not always applicable.
-It really depends on your use case.
+It depends on your use case.

 Also, I heard, that Motion blurs and high samples will slow down your comp, so turn it off as well.